gfldex/perl6-concurrent-file-find/README.md

 # CAVEATS

 Loop detection is not supported yet.
 As soon as there are portable versions for readlink and/or stat, loop detection will be added.
-Until now avoid `:follow-symlink` or use `:max-depth`.
+Until then avoid `:follow-symlink` or use `:max-depth`.